 Open Call

-The Open Call for “Co-creating Communication on Planetary Health Related to Food and Food Systems” aimed to explore the intricate relationship between food, climate change, environmental protection, and human health through collaborative efforts.
+In 2022, the MSCL organised an open call for scientists, reasearchers, and practicioners on the topic of “Co-creating Communication on Planetary Health Related to Food and Food Systems”.
+The projects aimed to explore the intricate relationship between food, climate change, environmental protection, and human health through collaborative efforts.
 Targeting a diverse audience, including researchers and science communication practitioners, the call invited contributions that would enhance understanding of these interconnected issues through creating their own science communication formats.

-The project groups explored key questions addressing food systems and their impact on planetary health, fostering innovative science communication.
-The selected projects received financial support, emphasizing collaboration and a theory-based approach.
-We learned valuable lessons from these projects that informed our own research on constructive and impactful science communication about planetary health.
+Seven project groups explored key questions addressing food systems and their impact on Planetary Health, fostering innovative science communication.
+The selected projects received financial support, emphasising collaboration and a theory-based approach.
+We learned valuable lessons from these projects that informed our own research on constructive and impactful science communication about Planetary Health.
 Additionally, we gained important insights in the area of evaluation, particularly regarding the conceptual phase, data collection and analysis, and the reporting of evaluation results.

-The following sections will introduce the impactful experiments resulting from this call, highlighting the autonomy of project groups in implementing, evaluating, and reporting their findings, with minor editorial intervention from MSCL.
+The following sections will introduce the experiments resulting from this call.
+Again, we are highlighting the autonomy of the project groups in carrying out their projects and reporting their findings, with minor editorial intervention from the MSCL.
+You will find a link to see the extended abstracts below the experiment list.

 A Podcast about Food Sustainability

-This project produced ten podcast episodes about food sustainability, broadcast on Portuguese National Public Radio and available online.
+This project produced ten podcast episodes on the topic of food sustainability, broadcast on Portuguese National Public Radio and available online.
 The episodes aimed to increase public knowledge and interest in sustainable food practices by featuring interviews with researchers.

 Positive and negative documentary film framing

-This project tested whether positive or negative framing in documentaries could influence attitudes and motivations to reduce food waste.
-It targeted employees from non-sustainability sectors, using a workshop with rescued food, documentary screenings, and discussions to promote sustainable behaviors.
+This project tested whether positive or negative framing in documentaries could influence viewers’ attitudes and motivations to reduce food waste.
+It targeted employees from non-sustainability sectors, using a workshop with rescued food, documentary screenings, and discussions to promote sustainable behaviours.

 Using the influence of social media to change narratives